Such a Fun Age: Reception

-The novel was very well received by critics, who described it as having timely themes, authentic dialogue and believable characters.
 Sara Collins of The Guardian gave the novel a rave review, calling it "the calling card of a virtuoso talent" and writing that it "skillfully interweaves race-related explorations with astute musings on friendship, motherhood, marriage, love and more."
 The novel also received praise from Kirkus Reviews and Publishers Weekly, with the latter describing it as a "nuanced portrait of a young black woman struggling to define herself apart from the white people in her life who are all too ready to speak and act on her behalf."

 Hephzibah Anderson of The Observer criticized the character development of Alix Chamberlain as well as the novel's plot for "[pivoting] on an almighty coincidence" but nonetheless called it a "cracking debut" and wrote that "Reid writes with a confidence and verve that produce magnetic prose."
 The Boston Globe concurred, noting that the second half of the novel was based on a "contrived" coincidence but "once you buy into the path Reid chooses, she deftly ratchets up the tension and the characters always ring true."

 Lauren Christensen of The New York Times Book Review gave the novel a mixed review, criticizing the plot's "many lapses in credibility" as well as Reid's "cloying vernacular".

 The novel debuted at number three on The New York Times Hardcover Fiction best-sellers list.

-Awards and honors
+Awards

+Such a Fun Age was longlisted for the 2020 Booker Prize.
+In the 2020 Goodreads Choice Awards, the book was nominated for Best Fiction, and won the award for Best Debut Novel.

+Adaptation

+Lena Waithe's Hillman Grad Productions and Sight Unseen Pictures pre-emptively acquired the film and television rights to the novel in August 2018.